owntone/owntone-server/README_PLAYER_WEBINTERFACE.md

 npm run build --report
 ```

 After running `npm run dev` the web interface is reachable at [localhost:8080](http://localhost:8080).
-By default it expects **forked-daapd** to be running at [localhost:3689](http://localhost:3689) and proxies all JSON API calls to this location.
-If **forked-daapd** is running at a different location you need to modify the `proxyTable` configuration in `config/index.js`
+By default it expects **owntone** to be running at [localhost:3689](http://localhost:3689) and proxies all JSON API calls to this location.
+If the server is running at a different location you need to modify the `proxyTable` configuration in `config/index.js`